 I couldn’t help myself.
 I stared.
 I mean, there were very pale, very blonde people everywhere, and he was very neither.
 Maybe the retarded one was just being honest, Mr. Carlin kept bringing home the strays.
 I might not have felt so awkward or out of place with him there, but then he was still very clean, his clothes new and obviously expensive.
 He fit in just fine here despite all of his differences.

 As I mentioned, there were blondes everywhere, but I’d missed one.
 She hadn’t made a sound.
 Mr. Carlin nabbed her from table setting duty and pushed her up to me with his hands on her shoulders.

 She was about the same age as me, but I was taller.
-Her hair was darker than her mother’s but she was almost a carbon copy.
-Except her eyes, while the same color, they were friendlier, more open, more inviting, and I didn’t feel like she was judging me.
+Her hair was darker than her mother’s but she was almost a carbon copy, except for her eyes.
+While they were same indescribable shade of blue, they were friendlier, more open, more inviting, and I didn’t feel like she was judging me.

 “Ashley, this is my baby girl, Spencer.”

 Spencer?
 That’s a strange name for a boy, let alone a girl.
 But given how I was named, I couldn’t really say much.
 Mr. Carlin laughed and raised his hands in a gesture of surrender.
 “Alright, I know; I’m sorry.
 Spencer, this is Ashley.
 Why don’t you take her up to your room, show her the bathroom, and loan her something to sleep in?”

 She smiled cutely and I felt myself return it despite my misgivings.
 This girl looked like the quintessential girl-next-door, all American Cheerleader and Mary Poppins all rolled up into one.
 She was the embodiment of sugar, spice, and everything nice.
 But, the cynical side of me was wary.
 She was what the others at the shelter would call a preppy, and preppys were mean.